VityaSchel/bunsogs/README.md

 ### Profanity & topic moderation filter

-Profanity filter plugin analyzes incoming messages for bad words and potentially inappropriate content.
+Profanity filter plugin analyzes incoming messages for bad words on 54 languages and potentially inappropriate content.
 It has two modes which can work simultaniously:
 - simple — checks for common words and abbrevations, this will filter out messages with specific words
 - GPT mode — makes request to GPT moderation endpoint, this won't filter out messages based on profanity, but instead focuses on restricting certain topics (configurable)